 Nutrition experts agree that research like this is a step in the right direction and that it’s aiding in the recovery from the fat-free craze of the ’80s and ’90s.
 “Since the 1970s, public policy told us to restrict our calories and fat — and specifically our saturated fat intake — out of fear that it raises the risk of heart disease,” explains Abbey Sharp, registered dietician and founder of Abbey’s Kitchen.
 “It seems logical that less fat and less calories would lead to weight loss as well.
 However, we now know that not all saturated fats are the same and that there are a number of unique fats in dairy products that actually are very healthy for us.”

 Higher-fat milks, for example, contain more omega-3s (the good kind of fat), which is not only more satiating, but keeps you fuller for longer.
+(That may be one reason dairy has been linked to weight loss.)
 “And let’s not forget that the vitamin D in fortified milk products is fat soluble,” adds Sharp.
 “Consuming it with fat — like that found in whole milk — will lead to better absorption.”

 Christen Cupples Cooper, Ed.D., RDN, founding director of Nutrition and Dietetics, Pace University, College of Health Professions, believes that there’s a bigger picture that we’re missing.
 “If one is consuming the right amount of calories to maintain a healthy weight and eating a variety of foods from all major food groups, plus exercising, most of us can moderate our risks of heart disease,” she tells LIVESTRONG.COM.
 “Full-fat dairy is unlikely to throw a wrench in an otherwise-healthy diet.
-However, if an individual is consuming too much fat and too many calories in general, which is the case for the majority of Americans, then consuming full-fat dairy is one opportunity for a cutback (lower-fat dairy might be a useful swap).”
+However, if an individual is consuming too much fat and too many calories in general, which is the case for the majority of Americans, then consuming full-fat dairy is one opportunity for a cutback.”